 - Don’t wear tight clothing.
 Instead, wear loose, comfortable natural fiber clothing that is breathable.
 Leave the skinny jeans at home.
 Wear something breathable and loose, so they don’t bind and constrict.
-This is actually can lead to deep vein thrombosis, a rare but potentially fatal condition that sometimes affects travelers on long flights.
+The only exception are compression socks; those are by definition very tight.

 - Don’t wear clothing that is revealing or clothing with potentially offensive graphics or controversial statements.
 Passengers have been forced off flights because they were wearing “offensive” t shirts or wearing revealing clothing that was considered too “skimpy” (Southwest is especially notorious for this).

 - Don’t wear your summer outfit on the flight.
 Rather, wear layers.
 Strongly consider wearing long pants (or skirt) and a light sweater or sweatshirt for the flight.
 It allows you to wear your bulky clothing that would otherwise take space in your baggage.
 It also prepares you for the sometimes chilly airplane and airports during layovers.
-Yes, the airline will provide a blanket, but they are pretty thin and might not be very warm in the hyper air-conditioned interior of a Boeing 747.
-Update: many airlines no longer provide blankets due to COVID-19.
-Bring a sweater or your own lightweight blanket.
+Yes, the airline will provide a blanket, but they are pretty thin and might not be very warm in the hyper air-conditioned interior of a Boeing 777.

 - Some people, when the sit for long periods of time, at altitude, can develop edema (swelling) in their ankles and feet.
 Some of you may already have experienced this.
+This can also lead to deep vein thrombosis, a rare but potentially fatal condition that sometimes affects travelers on long flights.
 To combat this, compression socks are a good idea.
 Otherwise, try to move periodically, walk around the plane, do some simple stretches, etc. You can even do yoga on the plane.

-- You will most likely have to wear a mask during the entire flight.
+- You may have to wear a mask during the entire flight (I am uncertain about this at the time I am writing this).
 Pick one that is comfortable.
 You may want to consider wearing one that wraps around your entire head; ones with ear loops get painful after awhile.
 You can get clasps that convert ear loop masks into ones that wrap around your head (like this one, or this one).
 You’ll of course be allowed to take it off to eat meals or drink, but make sure you put it back on immediately.
 Asians in particular are very conscious of wearing masks in tight quarters, even prior to COVID-19, so please be considerate to your fellow passengers (and protect yourself).

 Do the Right Things: Long flights don’t have to be terribly uncomfortable.
 Doing (and not doing) a few simple things will make your time on the flight much more tolerable: